Certificate Root Stores: An Area of Unity or Disparity?: Consequences of Trust Disparities

 \section{Consequences of Trust Disparities}

 Do the root-store disparities noted above cause substantial disparities in trusted leaf certificates across vendors?
-There are several ways to approach this question.
-We use two: (1) using Censys for the three main vendors (Mozilla, MS, and Apple), and (2) using Certificate Transparency (CT) Logs with focus on MS.

-Censys\footnote{\url{https://censys.io}} routinely scans the IPv4 space for information including vulnerabilities, open ports, and certificates.
+We use Censys to approach this question.
+Censys\footnote{\url{https://censys.io}} collects certificates using multiple means, which include relying on CT-logs, and routinely scanning the IPv4 space.
 In the process, Censys validates certificate chains.
 It starts with the issuers of the certificates it finds, and follows the chain to determine which root store contains the chain's root (\ie which vendor would trust this certificate).
 Censys performs such scans and measurements on regular intervals, and makes the data available through a powerful search engine and API for security professionals and researchers.
 The search engine has multiple criteria for fine-tuning queries and filtering results.
-Currently, Censys only determines if a leaf certificate is trusted by Apple, Mozilla, and MS.
+Currently, Censys only determines if a leaf certificate is trusted by Apple, Mozilla, and Microsoft.

 We used the following example search queries to extract the data we are interested in from Censys' certificate search:

 This returns currently valid leaf certificates that chain back to Mozilla's root store (trusted by Firefox).
 Likewise, the query: